Electrical Outlet Installation Cost

 How long does an outlet installation take?

-If it's simple—outlet next to an existing one, interior wall, no surprises—maybe 45 minutes to an hour.
-If we're running new wire from the panel, cutting through studs, dealing with older homes, could be 2-3 hours.
-I'll give you a time estimate when I look at the job.
+Simple job outlet next to an existing one, interior wall, no surprises maybe 45 minutes to an hour.
+Running new wire from the panel, cutting through studs, working on older homes could be 2 3 hours.
+I'll give you a time estimate once I look at it.

 Do I need a permit for a new outlet?

-Technically, yes.
+Technically yes.
 Most municipalities want to know about electrical work.
-In Phoenix, it depends on the complexity and your city.
-We handle that.
-It's usually $50-150 for the permit and inspection.
-I'd rather do it right than have a code inspector show up when you're selling your house and say, "That outlet's gotta come out."
+In Phoenix, it depends on how complex the job is and which city you're in.
+We handle permits usually $50 $150 for the permit and inspection.
+Better to do it right than have a code inspector show up when you're selling and say the outlet needs to come out.

 How many outlets can you install in one day?

-Depends on the scope.
 Five simple outlets in one room?
 Sure.
-Ten outlets scattered throughout the house requiring new circuits and panel work?
+Ten scattered throughout the house with new circuits and panel work?
 That's multiple days.
-I'll give you realistic expectations up front.
+I'll set realistic expectations up front.

 Ready to Get It Done?